 THEA 110 Stagecraft

 THEA 120 Fundamentals of Acting

-Explorations (Four units to be completed, if possible, by end of second year): One design course (to be completed by end of sophomore year) chosen from among: THEA 210 Stage Lighting THEA 235 Costuming & Stage Makeup
+Explorations (Four units to be completed, if possible, by end of second year):

+One design course (to be completed by end of sophomore year) chosen from among:

+THEA 210 Stage Lighting

+THEA 235 Costuming & Stage Makeup

 THEA 240 Scenic Design

 Two theatre histories chosen from:

 THEA 155 Introduction to African-American Theatre

-THEA 265 First Theatres
+THEA 265 First Theatres (Sophomore Seminar)

 THEA 270 Theatre of Illusionism

-THEA 275 Theatre in the Age of Print

 THEA 280 Theatre of Revolt: Modernism and Postmodernism

 THEA 290 Asian Theatre

 One dramatic literature course chosen from:

 ENGL 264 Global Shakespeares

 ENGL 265 Shakespeare

-CLAS 240 Homer and Greek Tragedy

 CLAS 220 Ancient Comedy & Satire

 THEA 255 Playwriting

 (Another option is that a third theatre history course may substitute for the one dramatic literature course.
 Appropriate courses taken at Study Abroad Centers may also be eligible.)

 Connections (three units to be completed in junior and senior year):